now-examples/basics/python-flask/README.md

 $ now
 ```

 Alternatively, your new Flask app can be automatically deployed and aliased using [Now for GitHub](https://zeit.co/docs/v2/integrations/now-for-github) or [Now for GitLab](https://zeit.co/docs/v2/integrations/now-for-gitlab).
-Pushing these files to a new repository with a `now.json` file in the root, and with either [Now for GitHub](https://zeit.co/docs/v2/integrations/now-for-github) or [Now for GitLab](https://zeit.co/docs/v2/integrations/now-for-github) configured for that repository, your site will be automatically deployed for every push and pull/merge request, and aliased for every push to the default branch!
+Pushing these files to a new repository with a `now.json` file in the root, and with either [Now for GitHub](https://zeit.co/docs/v2/integrations/now-for-github) or [Now for GitLab](https://zeit.co/docs/v2/integrations/now-for-gitlab) configured for that repository, means your site will be automatically deployed for every push and pull/merge request, and aliased for every push to the default branch!

 ## Included In This Starter